3 ways to reduce sugar in ice cream with chocolate

 Besides fat, sugar is taking the spotlight more and more nowadays because of the part it plays in body weight control, obesity and other health issues.
 Consequently, there is a general call to reduce the recommended sugar intake: sugar taxes are gaining ground and in nutrition labels sugar is often on trial.
 Consumers are paying more attention to their sugar intake because of large-scale awareness campaigns set up by health organizations and governments.

 1 - Claim sugar reduction

 Decreasing the sugar level in the product range is picking up speed.
 To claim the “reduced in sugar” label, the overall sugar level in a product should be 30% lower than the market average.
-Alpro and Haagen-Dazs have successful claimed a lower sugar level in the new products they launched.
+Ezaki Glico (Japan) has successful claimed a lower sugar level in the new products they launched.
 In order to use a label claiming sugar reduction, the ice cream should also contain sugar-reduced chocolate.

 2 - Without added sugar

-Besides reducing the sugar level in products, decreasing the calorie level in ice cream is key when working on a guilt-free product range.
+Brands are developing a guilt-free product range by decreasing the calorie and sugar level.
 However, it is important to keep in mind that ice cream is inevitably linked with indulgence.
 Taste is still the number one purchase driver.
 In other words, reducing the sugar level of ice cream should not compromise the product’s taste.
-Halo Top, for instance, has been a highly successful brand these past years because its continued focus on delicious flavors.
+FroPro, for instance, has been a highly successful brand in Australia because of its continued focus on delicious flavors.

 Discover our sugar solution range for chocolate to work into your “reduced in sugar” ice cream and get inspired to join the sugar-reduction trend.